 Other diseases and health issues

-Water-borne, food-borne, parasitic and other infectious diseases (including cholera, typhoid, hepatitis, bilharzia, leptospirosis, meningitis, tuberculosis and rabies) are prevalent with serious outbreaks occurring from time to time.
+Water-borne, food-borne, parasitic and other infectious diseases (including cholera, typhoid, hepatitis, bilharzia, leptospirosis, meningitis, tuberculosis and rabies) are common with serious outbreaks happening from time to time.

 - Seek urgent medical attention if you suspect poisoning, if you have a fever or suffer from diarrhoea.

 Medical facilities in Mauritania are limited, particularly outside Nouakchott.

 Most doctors and private hospitals require up-front payment regardless of whether you have travel insurance.

 If you become seriously ill or injured, you would need to be evacuated to a destination with appropriate facilities.
 Medical evacuation could be very expensive.
 Ensure you have appropriate insurance for your trip.

 Severe weather can have an impact on your travel overseas.
 Monitor local media for up-to-date information.

 If you're visiting an area recently affected by severe weather: